mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * press ctrl-` to open an integrated terminal (can run Fish!)

+## Todo Highlight extension

+* highlights TODO: and FIXME: in comments
+* by default uses white text on a yellow background
+* highly configurable

 ## TypeScript

 * under "Customize" on "Welcome" screen, install support for TypeScript